Local government, cities, villages, towns & counties have the primary responsibility for alcohol regulation and enforcement in Wisconsin.

 The following issue summaries examine the need for local action and compare the specific provisions of different municipal ordinances.

-Alcohol Age Compliance Checks: It is illegal to sell or serve alcohol to anyone under age 21, other than your own offspring or underage spouse.
+- Alcohol Age Compliance Checks (PDF): It is illegal to sell or serve alcohol to anyone under age 21, other than your own offspring or underage spouse.
 Research has proven that regular compliance checks by law enforcement will reduce youth access to alcohol, preventing underage drinking.
 This paper examines how many Wisconsin communities conduct these operations. .
 Alcohol age compliance checks and social host ordinances are complementary polices that reduce both the commercial and non-commercial (also called social) access to alcohol.

 - Advertising Scan of Class A Retailers (PDF): Youth exposure to alcohol advertising is a proven factor in the age youth begin to drink (alcohol initiation) and if already drinking, how much alcohol youth consume.
 This guide provides step-by-step directions for reviewing exterior alcohol advertising at retailers.
 Wisconsin specific directions and materials support exterior advertising scans from research and planning through the final report.

 - "Click & Collect" Alcohol Sales (PDF): Retail sales are changing as people do more of their shopping online.
 But is this appropriate for alcohol sales?
 What steps are needed to prevent alcohol from falling into the hands of underage youth or intoxicated drivers?
 This summary reviews the issues raised by the potential for Click & Collect alcohol sales in Wisconsin.

 - "Click & Collect" Alcohol Sales Checklist (PDF): This checklist guides local research into the steps needed to allow a retailer to sell alcohol online for delivery to designated parking stalls.